George Waters (businessman): American Express

 The strategy soon worked.
 On the strength of its advertising and growing list of participating businesses, The American Express Card became profitable by 1962 and in 1964, American Express saw its volume of charged sales surpass Diners Club.

 There was still more work to be done.
 The card was still not widely accepted by airlines and hotels.
 But Waters soon convinced American Airlines to drop its card and accept the American Express Card.
 Soon afterwards, all other major airlines followed.
 Next, Waters negotiated an exclusive arrangement with the American Hotel Association and soon thereafter, the card became broadly accepted at hotels in Europe and throughout the world.

 Throughout the 1960s and 1970s, Waters went on to build the brand and expand the franchise globally.
 He and American Express CEO James D. Robinson commissioned Andrew Kershaw at Ogilvy and Mather to come up with an advertising tag line for the business.
-Ogilvy came back with the highly successful slogans "Do You Know Me" and "Don't leave home without it".
+Ogilvy came back with the slogans "Do You Know Me" and "Don't leave home without it".

-By the time Waters stepped down as Executive Vice President and President of Travel Related Services in 1978, the American Express Card was accepted worldwide at every major travel establishment.
-The card had 9.5 million members, was generating close $1 billion in revenue, and accounted for the largest share of the company’s net income.
-Still today, the American Express Card remains one of the most recognizable global brand names and the leading profit center for the company.
+By the time Waters stepped down as Executive Vice President and President of Travel Related Services in 1978, the American Express Card had become accepted at travel establishments internationally.
+The card had 9.5 million members, generated close to $1 billion in revenue, and accounted for the largest share of the company’s net income.
+As of 2026, the American Express Card remains the leading profit center for the company.